-The problem with this approach is, as noted above, that courts at the time of sentence are not certain that an offender will be deported after their sentence.
-Offenders who receive a reduced sanction on account of the risk of deportation but are not ultimately removed from the country receive an unwarranted benefit.
+The problem with this approach is that, as noted above, courts at the time of sentencing are not certain that an offender will be deported after their sentence.
+Offenders who receive a reduced sanction on account of the risk of deportation, but are not ultimately removed from the country, receive an unwarranted benefit.
 The ideal solution is to remove the speculation associated with whether an offender will be deported at the end of their sentence.
-This can be done by adopting a similar framework to that which is adopted with another mitigating factor which involves a degree of uncertainty at the time of sentencing.
+This can be done by adopting a similar framework to that adopted for another mitigating factor that also involves a degree of uncertainty at the time of sentencing — cooperation with authorities.

 Defendants who undertake to cooperate with authorities and give evidence against other offenders receive a sentencing discount.
-The discount is normally quantified and if an offender does not fulfil the undertaking, the discounted portion of the sentence is retracted.
+The discount is normally quantified, and if an offender does not fulfil the undertaking, the discounted portion of the sentence is retracted.
 The same methodology should be applied in relation to offenders who are at risk of deportation.
-Thus, when an offender is at risk of being deported, courts should stipulate the size of the sentencing discount that is being accorded.
+Thus, when an offender is at risk of being deported, courts should stipulate the size of the sentencing discount being accorded.
 This should be rescinded if deportation does not occur.
-This approach requires a degree of coordination between prosecution authorities and the Minister but is a relatively straight-forward system to implement — certainly, it is no more complex than the protocols between prosecution officials and police relating to offenders who promise to assist police.
+This approach requires a degree of coordination between prosecution authorities and the Minister, but it is a relatively straightforward system to implement — certainly, it is no more complex than the protocols between prosecution officials and police relating to offenders who promise to assist the police.

 In the next part of this article, we examine the existing law relating to the connection between the risk of deportation and sentencing, and explore the different approaches that exist in the respective Australian jurisdictions.
 This is followed in Part III by an evaluation of the role that the risk of deportation should have in the sentencing of offenders from the perspective of coherency with other relevant mitigating factors, and against the backdrop of the principle of proportionality.
-In Part IV, we make reform recommendations for the manner that the prospect of deportation should be dealt with in the sentencing calculus.
+In Part IV, we make reform recommendations for how the prospect of deportation should be dealt with in the sentencing calculus.
 The reform proposals are summarised in the concluding remarks.

 Analysis of Existing Law

-Prior to examining the role of the risk of deportation in sentencing, we provide a brief overview of the sentencing legal landscape and the circumstances in which offenders can have their visas cancelled.
+Prior to examining the role of the risk of deportation in sentencing, we provide a brief overview of the sentencing legal landscape, and the circumstances in which offenders can have their visas cancelled.

 Overview of the Sentencing Legal Landscape

 Sentencing law in Australia is a combination of statute and common law.
 Although each jurisdiction has its own statutory scheme, the broad considerations that determine sentencing outcomes are similar throughout Australia.
-The key sentencing objectives are set out in the main sentencing statutes in each of the nine jurisdictions (the six states, two territories and the federal jurisdiction).
-They consist of community protection (which is most commonly pursued by incapacitation), rehabilitation, retribution, specific deterrence, general deterrence and denunciation.
-The nature and severity of the punishment that is imposed by the courts is principally determined by the principle of proportionality, which provides that the seriousness of the crime should be matched by the hardship of the sanction.
+The key sentencing objectives are set out in the main sentencing statutes in each of the nine jurisdictions (ie the six states, two territories, and the federal jurisdiction).
+They consist of: community protection (which is most commonly pursued by incapacitation); rehabilitation; retribution; specific or general deterrence; and denunciation.
+The nature and severity of the punishment imposed by the courts is principally determined by the principle of proportionality, which provides that the seriousness of the crime should be matched by the hardship imposed by the sanction.